 At the same time, our state’s vineyards are hard at work with the fall harvest, but they always welcome you to their tasting rooms to discover wines with which to take the chill off in front of a fire.

 All the Ingredients

 Probably the best-known winter beer to this point in our state’s brewing history is Highland Brewing’s revered Cold Mountain spiced ale, released each November to fevered anticipation that results in the supply disappearing virtually overnight.

 Fullsteam Brewery in Durham, which bills itself as making “plow to pint” beers, is using persimmons, a misunderstood and maligned fruit, to produce its award-winning First Frost.
 This selection is aged six months and deemed perfect for winter sipping.

 With a name like Sexual Chocolate, you can bet tasters line up to try this one out at Winston-Salem’s Foothills Brewing.
 Aged in bourbon barrels, this muscular imperial stout promises notes of espresso, molasses, toffee and, of course, dark chocolate.

 At Birdsong Brewing in Charlotte, these guys turn up the heat with Mexicali Stout, fueled by a hint of chili spice, and the Jalapeño Pale Ale with an infusion of fresh, hand-cut jalapeños for a satisfying slow burn.
 At Olde Mecklenburg Brewery, enjoy the Yule Bock, a holiday seasonal, while you browse local arts and crafts vendors at its world-famous Christmas market throughout December.

 And never underestimate the craft brewers dotting the mountains of North Carolina.
 You never know what to expect at Fonta Flora Brewery in Morganton with its dedication to unique Appalachian styles of beer.
-You can fool yourself into drinking healthy with the Alpha vs. Beta Carotene, an IPA made from local carrots, or the Lunar Aqua, a fruit beer.
+You can fool yourself into drinking healthy with Supper Table, a sweet potato ale, or Carolina Custard, brewed with pawpaw fruit.
 Or see what pops up in the winter – it could involve beets or kiwi or wild flora from the mountains.